 Dates & Details

 The FCCLA Virtual Business Challenge consists of two competition rounds.
-Registration begins October 9, 2018.
-Round One will begin on October 23, 2018 at 10AM EST and will end on November 16, 2018 at 5PM EST. Round Two will begin on February 4, 2019 at 10AM EST and will end on March 1, 2019, at 5PM EST. Teams may participate in one or both rounds.
-The National Championship Round will be held online from March 25, 2019 – April 5, 2019 and will only be open to qualifying teams.
+Registration begins October 6, 2020.
+Round One will begin on October 20, 2020 at 10AM EST and will end on November 13, 2020 at 5PM EST. Round Two will begin on February 1, 2021 at 10AM EST and will end on February 26, 2021, at 5PM EST. Teams may participate in one or both rounds.
+The National Championship Round will be online only from March 22-26, 2021, and will only be open to qualifying teams.

 The Challenge will focus upon different concepts found within the simulation.
 FCCLA members will not be able to control every concept found under the Actions Menu.
 Teams are only able to manipulate the actions enabled for that specific Challenge.
 All other concepts will be set adequately and controlled for the teams.
 Assignments explaining Challenge goals and objectives will be available within the competition files.

 The Challenge competition file will only be available from the dates as listed above.
 During the qualifying rounds, participants may run through the competition files as many times as they wish during the competition period.
-The competition file is complete once teams have run the file for two virtual years.
+The competition file is complete once teams have run the file for two virtual years (Personal Finance) or one virtual season (Fashion).
 At this point, the team's score will be automatically submitted to the Knowledge Matters' website.

 After uploading a score, teams may visit the ranking’s page in order to see where they rank nationally and by state.
 Teams may upload as many scores as they wish because Knowledge Matters will always rank teams based upon their best score.
 At the completion of each challenge, the top nationally ranked teams will receive website recognition.
 Top teams from each challenge will compete in a final online round.
 The winning teams of the National Championship Round Challenge will receive National Leadership Conference travel awards of $1000 (1st place), $500 (2nd place) and $250 (3rd place) to attend the National Leadership Conference and participate in the Knowledge Matters exhibit to demonstrate the simulation and assist with simulation demonstrations.